An NHL game went on forever Thursday, but Detroit Red Wings hold record almost 90 years later

 Detroit Red Wings book excerpt: The men who buried the Dead Wings

-Smith, who was only 5 feet 7, 165 pounds, played a huge part in the lore created by the '35-36 team.
-He led the NHL that season in minutes played (3,030) and victories (24), and played all of the Wings' seven games in the two rounds of the best-of-five playoffs (the Wings won their second straight regular-season title, drawing a bye in the first round).
+Smith, who was only 5 feet 7 and 165 pounds, played a huge part in the lore created by the '35-36 team.
+He led the NHL that season in minutes played (3,030) and victories (24), and played all of the Wings' seven games in the two rounds of the best-of-five playoffs.
+(The Wings had won their second straight regular-season title, drawing a bye in the first round.)

 Shots on goal weren't recorded then, but Smith is generally considered to have made either 91 or 92 saves.